alyssagithub/Courses/Courses/Course 01 Variables.md

 - Level: Beginner
 - Sections: Local Variables, Global Variables, and Shared Variables
 - Minimum Requirement: Must be able to insert a script in Roblox Studio
-- Average Reading Time: ~6 Minutes
+- Estimated Reading Time: ~6 Minutes

 A variable is essentially a name attached to a value.
 There are three baseline ways to define a variable, which is what this course will be explaining.